 Clothing must be suitable for all scheduled classroom activities including physical education, science labs, shop classes, field trips and other activities where unique hazards or specialized attire or safety gear is required.
-For example, some courses may require students to wear aprons, safety jackets, goggles, or closed-toe shoes.
-Attire worn in observance of a student's religion or for medical reasons is not subject to these guidelines provided it does not cause a substantial risk of harm.
+For example, some courses may require students to wear aprons, safety jackets or closed-toe shoes.
+Attire worn in observance of a student's religion is not subject to these guidelines provided it does not cause a substantial risk of harm.